 photo: Maarit Kyöharju

-Dunkel got heavily into jazz in his teens and first studied at the Oulunkylä Pop & Jazz school.
+Dunkel got heavily into jazz while in his teens and first studied at the Oulunkylä Pop & Jazz school.
 He was fascinated especially by saxophonists John Coltrane and Michael Brecker.
 In 1990 Dunkel entered the Sibelius-Academy jazz program in Helsinki, where he earned his Master´s degree in 2004.

-Since 1994 he has been a member of the UMO Helsinki Jazz Orchestra (the leading professional big band in Finland).
+Since 1994 he has been a member of the saxophone section in UMO Helsinki Jazz Orchestra (the leading professional big band in Finland).
 In the -90´s Dunkel build his reputation as an adaptable and expressive musician in various musical settings.
 Dunkel`s skills and strong playing were soon noted by public and critics, and he was voted as” Tenor Saxophonist Of The Year” in Jazz Rytmit- magazine 1999-2001.

 In the early 2000’s Dunkel toured Far East with Espoo Big Band and with Jukka Perko & Hurmio Orchestra (a band which recorded succesful CD for the Blue Note Records).
 In 2001 he toured Finland and Sweden with his his scandinavian band TONIC, featuring norwegian keyboardist Christian Wallumrød and swedish trumpeter Anders Bergcrantz.

 Since late -90’s Dunkel has toured several times in Mid Europe various groups such as his own quartet, Platypus Ensemble and UMO Helsinki Jazz Orchestra.